afnfyz/image_resizer/README.md

 # Bash_Script
-imageresizer_updated.sh allows for resizing single file or multiple files at a time.
+imageresizer_updated.sh allows for resizing single file or multiple files at a time on Mac OS.